ItzNotABug/appexpress/README.md

     // Set the directory for views
     appExpress.views('views/');

-    // Route to serve an HTML file from path `views/index.html` appExpress.get('/', (request, response) => response.htmlFromFile('index.html'));
+    // Route to serve an HTML file (file is rendered from `static/index.html`) appExpress.get('/', (request, response) => response.htmlFromFile('index.html'));
     ```